CodeAssociate/CA.Blocks.DataAccess/Documentation/Design/sql-injection-attacks.md

 ```SQL
 Select * from [HumanResources].[vEmployee] where City = 'Bothell' and LastName like 'N%'
 ```
-from a functionality point on view this does work.
+from a functionality point on view this does what is expected.

 Now let search for D'arbo ( Maryam D'arbo is the Bond girl in The Living Daylights)